Home

 • Use the ECG machine's analysis features to identify any potential cardiac issues.

-Special Considerations For Women In ECG
+Special Considerations for Women in ECG

 Women should inform their healthcare provider if they are pregnant or breastfeeding, as these conditions can impact the ECG results.
 Additionally, hormonal changes during the menstrual cycle may also influence readings.